Sports in Puerto Rico: Puerto Rico and Puerto Ricans in the Olympic Games

 Puerto Rico participates in the Olympics as an independent nation but because of Puerto Ricans having American citizenship, Puerto Rican athletes have the option of representing Puerto Rico or moving to the United States, living there for 3 previous years or more and then representing that country in the games.
 Some Puerto Ricans, such as Gigi Fernández in tennis, have won gold medals for the U.S.

+In 1944, the creation of the Unión Gubernamental Deportiva Interamericana extended the amateur rules used in Puerto Rico to Cuba and the Dominican Republic.
+During the final stage of Piñero's administration and the early incumbency of Luis Muñoz Marín, supporting sports was seen as a wise political move.
+During this time having an "unthreatening" escape valve for expressing national identity had an effect of perpetuating colonialism by furthering the PPD's Commonwealth project.
+Sports would serve as diplomatic venue to assert the idea that a form of "association" had been enacted, while this notion was under fire from the political opposition that asserted that the status of unincorporated territory remained unchanged.
+At the Recreation and Parks Commission, Monagas remained in complete control of the local sports scene, leading an effort to present sports as an outlet for the increasing number of industrial workers.

 The 1948 Summer Olympics celebrated in London, was a historical one for Puerto Rico because it was the first time that the island would participate as a nation in a major international sporting event.
 The island's delegation consisted of only three members, two of which finished among the ten best in pole vault.
 In their regional participations, the Puerto Ricans had carried the United States flag into the games.
 The United States protested, claiming that two nations could not use the same flag at the same time.
 The decree of Commonwealth on 25 July 1952 would give the Puerto Rican delegation a flag of their own.

+During the first three decades of Olympic representation, independence supporters were skeptical of this development since the PPD promoted it as a new window of diplomacy between the United States and the region, later also being used to make the claim that it supported the idea that the Commonwealth had solved the colonial issue.
+Some statehood supporters, on the other hand, were willing to abandon Olympic representation if this meant achieving their political goals.
+Others propose the continuation of the COPUR, a stance that conflicts with the Amateur Sports Act of 1978 and has been dismissed by former IOC members Genaro Marchand and Richard Carrión.